-Kazuya Takishima (’19SPS, Enterprise Risk Management) works as an Associate for Nomura Group, the largest investment bank in Japan.
+Kazuya Takishima (’19SPS, Enterprise Risk Management) is Vice President, FP&A and Rating Agency Relations at Nomura Group, the largest investment bank in Japan.
 In 2016, when he was transferred to the company’s American branch in New York City, he looked to the Master of Science in Enterprise Risk Management program at Columbia University’s School of Professional Studies to learn more about mitigating organization-wide risks.

 Q: Why did you choose the Enterprise Risk Management program?